ranfysvalle02/mdb-engine/examples/README.md

 ## Contributing Examples

-If you've built something cool with MDB_RUNTIME, consider contributing an example!
+If you've built something cool with MDB_ENGINE, consider contributing an example!
 Examples should:

-- **Use mdb-runtime abstractions exclusively** - Never create direct MongoDB clients
+- **Use mdb-engine abstractions exclusively** - Never create direct MongoDB clients
 - Use `engine.mongo_db` for top-level database access (not `AsyncIOMotorClient`)
 - Use `engine.get_scoped_db()` for app-scoped operations
 - Use OpenAI SDK directly for LLM operations